HelpViewer/helpUser/en/README.md

     *(only chapters displayed in the topic tree, the help home page, and chapters referenced in the text are included in the output)*
   - &#8596; Move (toggle) sidebar to left/right
   - &#x1F532; Toggle UI to/from fullscreen
+  - 📽 Presentation mode
+    *(full screen mode (🔲), keys ⬅, ⬆, ➡, ⬇ are used to switch between chapters/slides)*
   - &#x274C;&#xFE0E; Close left sidebar

 ## Right panel